brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/cavalier.md

 **Armor Proficiency** : A beast rider is proficient with light and medium armor, and with shields (with the exception of tower shields).

 **Exotic Mount (Ex)** : At 1st level, a beast rider forms a bond with a strong, loyal companion that permits him to ride it as a mount.
 This mount functions as a druid's animal companion, using the beast rider's level as his effective druid level.
-The animal chosen as a mount must be large enough to carry the beast rider (Medium or Large for a Small character; Large or Huge for a Medium character.
+The animal chosen as a mount must be large enough to carry the beast rider (Medium or Large for a Small character; Large or Huge for a Medium character).

-The beast rider does not take an armor check penalty on [Ride](skill_dir/ride#_ride) checks while riding his mount.
+The beast rider does not take an armor check penalty on [Ride](skills/ride#_ride) checks while riding his mount.
 The mount is always considered combat trained, and begins play with [Endurance](feats#_endurance) as a bonus feat.
 A beast rider's mount does not gain the share spells special ability.

 Each time the beast rider increases in level, he can choose to select a new, more impressive mount better suited to his increased power.